agibsonsw/PrintHtml/readme.md

 # About
 This is a fork of agibsonsw's [PrintHtml](https://github.com/agibsonsw/PrintHtml) plugin.
 This plugin allows the exporting of a document in ST2 to an HTML file or to BBCode.
 It duplicates ST2's theme colors and font styles.
+You can play with the demo page that has actual html pages generated with this plugin [here](http://facelessuser.github.com/ExportHtml).

 <img src="http://dl.dropbox.com/u/342698/ExportHtml/preview.png" border="0"/>